YangZhang-001/bratmobile/README.md

 * Debug and navigation visualisation interface which transmits goal, obstacle and attention window coordinates to Qt using fastDDS

+* On-the-fly replanning: replans if the current Task has different outcome than expected

 ## Work in progress

 * Closed-loop Task execution with goal-directed behaviour (driving towards target)

-* Debugging plan checking and recycling (real-world settings, see issues)
+* Debugging full plan checking and recycling (real-world settings, see issues)

 * Adaptive thresholding of acceptable noise in state observations